 London is without a doubt one of the most cosmopolitan and fascinating cities in the world.
-With a rich heritage, some of the world’s best attractions, museums, art galleries and activities I chose to head back to the capital for a few days of life in the big smoke.
+With a rich heritage, some of the world’s best attractions, museums, art galleries, and activities I chose to head back to the capital for a few days of life in the big smoke.

 I was greeted upon arrival by the doorman who looked quite dandy in his top hat.
 And the classic British theme continues throughout with the marble-floored lobby, which has a couple of Chesterfield (of course) leather chairs dotted here and there.
-You could easily think you have mistakenly wandered into one of the private members clubs around Mayfair, with the abundance of dark woods, busy carpets, antique furnishing and paintings that adorn all the walls.
+You could easily think you have mistakenly wandered into one of the private member’s clubs around Mayfair, with the abundance of dark woods, busy carpets, antique furnishing, and paintings that adorn all the walls.

 The suite itself was beautifully decorated in an elegant timeless style, the only negative point was that the windows are so high you cannot look out to the street, very odd.
 The padded fabric walls in lovely calming, neutral hues set the tone.
 The suite is spacious, with a large master bedroom, the ensuite bathroom with both individual shower and separate bath has Elemis products.
-It has a mirrored ceiling, first I have ever encountered in all my years travelling the globe.
+It has a mirrored ceiling, the first I have ever encountered in all my years traveling the globe.
 Off to the right is a lounge area, with comfy furniture and a good selection of books should you fancy a night in, instead of hitting the town.
 Classy chandeliers light up both rooms and the furniture is tasteful.

 The afternoon tea was definitely the highlight of my stay.
 I invited my sister to join me and she thoroughly enjoyed it as well.
 The chef pulled out all the stops catering for my culinary requirements, I am a pescetarian.
 The Mediterranean roasted spiced vegetable sandwiches were delicious as were the home-baked scones, all washed down with Lanson Champagne.
 Which did indeed come in handy as the conservatory was over-run with children who had booked in for the special Little Oompa Loompa Afternoon tea.